fabiograsso/WIC-Lab-Milan-202312/013-security.md

 Device Assurance Policies leverage Okta Verify to capture device signals, such as OS version, that can be leveraged in Authentication policy decisions.

-In this lab, you will create a device assurance policy that will fail for a computer with Okta Verify installed.
+In this section, you will create a device assurance policy that will fail for a computer with Okta Verify installed.
 The simplest way to do this is pick a OS Version one higher than your current device is using.
 The policy requires an iOS device to has an iOS version one higher than the current release.
 We have also require a Passcode and biometrics, either TouchID or FaceID, must be enabled.

 1. In the Admin Console select **Security** > **Device Assurance Policies**.
 1. Click **Add a policy**.